In this document

 These instructions assume that the mirror is created in

-The first step is to create and sync the mirror itself, which uses close to 13GB of network
+The first step is to create and sync the mirror itself.
+Notice the

 --mirror flag, which